ryanlrappa/film-profit-prediction/README.md

 Some additional goals are:

-**(3)** for the algorithm's inputs to be simple and few enough so that it could be used to predict the profitability of a film that has not been made yet, and
+**(3)** for the model's inputs to be simple and few enough so that it could be used to predict the profitability of a film that has not been made yet, and

-**(4)** for the algorithm to be interpretable, so users can get a sense of what factors make a film profitable vs. unprofitable.
+**(4)** for the model to be interpretable, so users can get a sense of what factors make a film profitable vs. unprofitable.

 ---------------
 Outline of workflow: